micahkepe/micahkepe.github.io/blog/content/43-monkeys/index.md

 # Initial Project Proposal

-I don't want to give too much away, but our game is called **43Monkeys** and draws a lot of inspiration from this news source:
+I don't want to give too much away, but our game is called **43 Monkeys** and draws a lot of inspiration from this news source:
 [What we know after 43 monkeys escaped a South Carolina research facility](https://www.cbsnews.com/news/south-carolina-escaped-monkeys-what-we-know/)